 Although we respect the work of individual charter schools that are making strong student gains, the practical need to collect comparable data makes the inclusion of all charter schools impossible.
 Organizations that outsource operations to other charter management organizations do not qualify.

 Charter organizations that serve entirely special populations are not eligible.
 Organizations that operate some schools that serve entirely special populations must meet the above eligibility criteria based on the enrollment in their regular schools, and only the student achievement results for their regular schools are included in The Broad Prize for Public Charter Schools analysis.

 Finally, we don’t accept nominations or applications for the award, and winners from the previous three years are ineligible.

 Each year, a group of prominent education experts from across the country chooses the top three charter management organizations in the country from among the eligible charters and selects the winner.
 They review student achievement data—including more than 100 measures reflecting students’ college readiness, achievement gaps and proficiency levels—collected from states with eligible charter management organizations, the College Board and ACT and analyzed by an independent research organization.
 The review board meets to discuss, debate and finally select a winner by secret ballot.

-Priscilla Wohlstetter is Distinguished Research Professor at Teachers College, Columbia University.
-Prior to her appointment at TC, Wohlstetter held the Diane and MacDonald Becket Professorship in Education Policy at the University of Southern California, where she founded and directed the Center on Educational Governance.
-Her research and writing has focused broadly on the policies and politics of K-12 education reform and specifically on charter schools, public-private partnerships, school networks, and most recently, implementation of the Common Core State Standards.
-Her latest book (co-authored with J. Smith & C.C.
-Farrell) is Choices & Challenges: Charter School Performance in Perspective (Harvard Educational Press).
+Priscilla Wohlstetter is a Distinguished Research Professor at Teacher’s College, Columbia University.
+Prior to her appointment at Teacher’s College, Wohlstetter held the Diane and MacDonald Becket Professorship in Education Policy at the University of Southern California, where she founded and directed the Center on Educational Governance.
+Her research and writing has focused broadly on the policies and politics of K-12 education reform and specifically on charter schools, public-private partnerships, school networks and, most recently, implementation of the Common Core State Standards.
+Her latest book, co-authored with J. Smith and C.C.
+Farrell, is “Choices and Challenges: Charter School Performance in Perspective.”